sage-code/maj/basic.md

 # Basic Grammar

-In this document we describe the basics of MAJ semantic.
+In this document we describe the basics of MAJ grammar.

 * How to say greetings
 * Pronouns and cases